Kenshiro-Ida/TextBeforeImage/README.md

 ### 2. Edit in the Layer Editor

-- **Layer Controls**: Toggle visibility of original image, background-removed image, and text layer
+- **Layer Controls**: Toggle visibility of original image, background-removed image, and text layers
 - **Text Editor**:
   - Type your text in the text area
-  - Choose font size, family, and color
+  - Choose font size, family, color, and rotation
   - Apply bold/italic styling
   - Click "Apply Text" to see changes
 - **Text Positioning**: Drag the text layer to position it anywhere on the image

-### 3. Save Your Work
+### 3. Export Your Work

 - Text content is automatically saved as you type
 - Use "Save Text" to manually save your text
 - Use "Load Saved Text" to restore previously saved text
+- Click "Export Image" to download your final composition as a PNG file

 ## 🛠️ Technical Details